 - A number of mandatory exemptions are provided in Division 6 of Part 7 of the Community Charter [s.
 220-223].
-For example, properties owned by the municipality, buildings used for public worship and property of a public library. - Properties owned by the Federal and Provincial governments and agencies are also exempt from taxation, although in many cases the government or agency will pay a grant in lieu of taxes. - Some property owned by a utility company is exempt from general taxation but subject to a 1% utility revenue tax in lieu [LGA s.
-644]. - Various other provincial statutes provide exemptions for certain properties, including: \$10,000 for each property in the business class, certain properties are eligible for exemption under the Tourist Accommodation Relief Act. - In addition to these mandatory exemptions, municipalities have the opportunity to exempt certain properties from taxation.
+For example, properties owned by the municipality, buildings used for public worship, and property of a public library. - Properties owned by the Federal and Provincial governments and agencies are also exempt from taxation, although in many cases the government or agency will pay a grant in lieu of taxes. - Some property owned by a utility company is exempt from general taxation but subject to a 1% utility revenue tax in lieu [LGA s.
+644]. - Various other provincial statutes provide exemptions for certain properties, including: \$10,000 for each property in the business class, certain properties are eligible for exemption under the Tourist Accommodation Relief Act. - In addition to these mandatory exemptions, municipalities have the opportunity to exempt certain properties (or portions of properties) from taxation.
 These types of exemptions are considered permissive, in that granting of the exemption is at the discretion of individual municipal councils.
 Authority for permissive exemptions, and the requirements relating to the exemptions, are set out in Division 7 of Part 7 of the Community Charter [s.
 224-227].
-Properties eligible for exemption are generally limited to those owned by not for profit organizations, although exemptions may be provided in very limited circumstances to properties owned by a business (e.g., property owned by a partner providing a municipal service, property within a revitalization area).
+Properties eligible for exemption are generally limited to those owned by not-for-profit organizations, although exemptions may be provided in very limited circumstances to other types of properties (e.g., property within a revitalization area).